jsenn/jsenn.github.io/_posts/2022-01-21-labysqueak.markdown

 Some day I'll go back and try to record the squeak so I can check if its frequency profile matches this prediction.

-Problems with the model
+Problem with the model
 -----------------------
-There's a serious problem with this model: the amplitude of the first echo will be *much* higher than that of the last echo.
+There's at least one problem with this model: the amplitude of the first echo will be *much* higher than that of the last echo.
 To see why, think about what happens when the clap occurs.
 The energy creates a pressure wave that rushes out in all directions.
 We can picture the wave as an expanding sphere.
 Now, the initial energy